Vertex Algebras and Commutative Algebras: Vertex algebras

 The principal $\cW$-algebras $\cW^k(\gg)$ have appeared in several important problems in mathematics and physics including the Alday-Gaiotto-Tachikawa correspondence \cite{AGT,BFN,MO,SV}, and the quantum geometric Langlands program \cite{AF,CG,FrII,FG, GI,GII}.
 They are closely related to the classical $\cW$-algebras which arose in work of Adler, Gelfand, Dickey, Drinfeld, and Sokolov involving integrable hierarchies of soliton equations \cite{Ad,GD,Di,DS}.
 For a general nilpotent element $f\in \gg$, $\cW^k(\gg,f)$ can also be regarded as a chiralization of the finite $\cW$-algebra $\cW^{\text{fin}}(\gg,f)$ of Premet \cite{Pre}; see \cite{DSKII}.

 $\cW$-algebras are expected to give rise to many new examples of rational conformal field theories via the {\it Kac-Wakimoto conjecture} \cite{KWIV}, which was later refined by Arakawa and van Ekeren \cite{ArIII,AvE}.
 Let $\gg$ be a simple Lie algebra and $k = -h^{\vee} + \frac{p}{q}$ an admissible level for $\widehat{\gg}$.
 The associated variety of $L_k(\gg)$ is then the closure of a nilpotent orbit $\mathbb{O}_q$ which depends only on the denominator $q$ \cite{ArIII}.
 If $f\in \gg$ is a nilpotent lying in $\mathbb{O}_q$, the simple $\cW$-algebra $\cW_k(\gg,f)$ is known to be nonzero and $C_2$-cofinite \cite{ArIII}.
 Such pairs $(f,q)$ are called {\it exceptional pairs} in \cite{AvE}, and they generalize the notion of exceptional pair due to Kac and Wakimoto \cite{KWIV} and Elashvili, Kac, and Vinberg \cite{EKV}.
 The corresponding $\cW$-algebras are known as {\it exceptional $\cW$-algebras} and were conjectured by Arakawa to be rational in \cite{ArIII}, generalizing the original conjecture of \cite{KWIV}.
 In a celebrated paper \cite{ArIV}, Arakawa proved the rationality in full generality for principal nilpotents.
-More recently, Arakawa and van Ekeren have proven rationality of all exceptional $\cW$-algebras in type $A$, and all exceptional subregular $\cW$-algebras of simply laced types \cite{AvE}.
+More recently, Arakawa and van Ekeren have proven rationality of all exceptional $\cW$-algebras in type $A$, and all exceptional subregular $\cW$-algebras of simply laced types \cite{AvE} \footnote{After this paper was written, McRae proved the rationality of exceptional $\cW$-algebras in full generality in \cite{McRII}}.
 One application of the Gaiotto-Rap\v{c}\'ak triality is to prove some new cases of this conjecture involving non-principal $\cW$-algebras in types $B$ and $C$ that were not accessible with existing technology.
 The triality theorems also give new examples of rational $\cW$-algebras that are not exceptional.

 We shall briefly recall the definition and basic properties of $\cW$-algebras, following \cite{KWIII,KRW}.
 Let $\gg$ be a simple Lie superalgebra with nondegenerate invariant supersymmetric bilinear form $( \ \ | \ \ ): \gg \times \gg \rightarrow \mathbb{C}$.
 Fix a basis $\{q^\alpha\}_{\alpha \in S}$ of $\gg$ indexed by a set $S$, which is homogeneous with respect to the $ \mathbb{Z}/2\mathbb{Z}$-grading on $\gg$.
 Here